MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.43	(2022/03/08)
+  - Change: Timeout after rolling out a new session hosts (AD-joined) increase to 16 minutes; Fix: Logs are now listed in the local timezone; Fix: FlipFlopProfileDirectoryName for FSLogix corrected
 - 1.0.1.42	(2022/02/24)
   - Fix: In split tenant mode, the web gui showed the wrong networks (from the primary tenant)
 - 1.0.1.41	(2022/02/16)